timusus/RecyclerView-FastScroll/README.md

 If you need to know when fast-scrolling starts or stops, you can attach an OnFatScrollStateChangedListener to the FastScrollRecyclerView.

+##### Varying Row Heights

+By default, `FastScrollRecyclerView` assumes that all items in the adapter have the same height.
+If your adapter has item views with different heights, then you should make your adapter implement the `MeasurableAdapter` interface and override `getViewTypeHeight()` – otherwise the scroll thumb may not appear in the correct position and scrolling may be inconsistent.

+`getViewTypeHeight()` returns the height of a single view of a given type in pixels.
+The height of each view must be fixed and constant between all instances of a view type.
+Because the implementor is responsible for computing this value before views are laid out, this is not suitable for view types where the height of a view is determined by a variable number of lines of text that the item consumes.

+Currently, `MeasurableAdapter` only works with `LinearLayoutManager`.
+Using `MeasurableAdapter` with a `GridLayoutManager` that has more than one span will cause the scrollbar thumb to reach the bottom of the list before the halfway point on the scrollbar's background.

 ##### Customisation

 You can enable/disable autohide using the `fastScrollAutoHide` & `fastScrollAutoHideDelay` attributes in xml: